What is a Ceramic Disc Cartridge?

 Within your bathroom tap, you'll find a pair of hardened ceramic discs atop one another.
 The upper disc moves with the tap handle while the lower disc is fixed in its position and when both discs are aligned, the water flows through the tap.
 To keep them lasting for as long as they can, it's important to clean your tap cartridges every now and then.

-Rather, it is the inlet or outlet seals falling apart or the build-up of sediment within them that creates leakages.
+Over time, this watertight seal can become degraded when the time for service or replacement comes.
+Usually, it's the inlet or outlet seals falling apart or the build-up of sediment within them that causes a leak.
 They can also be degraded over time when fitted in areas of notoriously hard water.

 To repair or replace a ceramic disc cartridge you will need:

 - Allen key set

 First, make sure that you turn the water pump off.
 Forgetting to do this will result in a significant amount of water to mop up when you flood your home!

 If you are conducting your ceramic tap cartridge work near your home’s electrics then please also disconnect the mains, especially when working with leaking elements.

 - Use a flat blade screwdriver to remove the hot/cold button from the handle of the tap requiring a new ceramic cartridge.

 Use an Allen/hex key of the correct size to undo the bolt holding on the top section of the tap.

 As you lift off the top section of the tap, you will discover a brass locking nut.
 Use an adjustable wrench to remove this brass locking nut.